The Endocrine System

 Major endocrine glands are shown in figure 1.
 Most of the glands of the neck and abdominal region are regulated through feedback systems mediated by hormones of the hypothalamus (a brain structure that sits above the pituitary) and the pituitary gland.

 Because hormones have such important roles in maintaining metabolic and reproductive systems, it is critical that the concentrations of these compounds be carefully regulated.
 Feedback systems between the hypothalamus and pituitary help to maintain appropriate levels of circulating hormones.
 Both the synthesis and the breakdown (metabolism) of hormones are further regulated by a series of pathways, especially in the glands in which they are produced and the target organs in which they exert their effects.
+Endocrine disrupting compounds exert many of their effects by altering the activity of the natural hormones.

 There are two major chemical subclasses of hormones.
 The steroid hormones—including the estrogens, progesterone, androgens and glucocorticoids—all are derived from the cholesterol molecule, while amine and peptide hormones are derived from amino acids.
 Amine hormones are secreted by the thyroid and adrenal glands; they are derived from tyrosine.
 Peptide hormones are comprised of short chains of amino acids, and are secreted by the hypothalamus and pituitary, as well as the parathyroids and organs of the digestive system.